dazaca/SHELL-SCRIPTING/README.md

 004-Test_replacement.ksh:

     - Replaces old values by new values in all lines of a file that matches a given condition.

+004-Test_replacement2.ksh:

+    - Replaces old values by new values in all lines of a file that matches a given condition (AWK version).

 -----------------------------------------------------